hussner/namingconvention/nc_main.md

 The naming standard includes HTSS corporate part and recommended [Microsoft Naming](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/resource-naming) standards.

-The naming convention defines standard names for devices, components and resources connected to the network in HTSS and is mandatory for all resource entities in holding.
+The naming convention defines standard names for devices, components and resources connected to the Azure network in HTSS tenant and is mandatory for all resource entities in holding.
 This document will introduce our implementation with examples.

 An effective naming convention consists of resource names from important information about each resource.
 A good name helps you quickly identify the resource's type, associated workload, environment, and the Azure region hosting it.